 Sometimes in life, these questions become more pressing for us.
 For some individuals, it is necessary for their psychological healing and development to explore if there is anything beyond the "ordinary" human experience.
 Certain psychological symptoms, such as depression, anxiety, and more, may not be purely related only to the biological, mental, or emotional dimensions of experience, but may extend into further dimensions of human experience, such as the subtle energetic and spiritual dimensions.

 Psychology is an ancient field of knowledge that certainly was not discovered only in modern Western society, by pioneers such as Freud and Jung.
 Psychology is, truly, the study of the human mind and experience - understanding what ails us, and what can bring more wholeness and well-being.
 Therefore, psychology belongs to a larger field of human world wisdom.
 The profound process of globalization that has taken place in recent history has given us the ability to learn from innumerable cultures and traditions of and healing and transformation.

-The most obvious example of Western psychology taking an interest in such matters has been the research of Buddhist systems of meditation, and particularly the explosion of scientific studies on “mindfulness” and its positive effects on mental and bodily health.
+The most obvious and visible example of Western psychology taking an interest in such matters has been the research of Buddhist systems of meditation, and particularly the explosion of scientific studies on “mindfulness” and its positive effects on mental and bodily health.
 Mindfulness is now fully incorporated into the field of psychology as an essential part of numerous evidence-based modalities of treatment, including Mindfulness-Based Therapy for Depression (MBTD), Dialectical Behavioral Therapy (DBT), Internal Family Systems (IFS), and Somatic Experiencing (SE).

 At its core, transpersonal psychotherapy is conventional therapy that merely includes a greater range of human experience as part of its natural understanding and practice.